Kent, Connecticut: Transportation

-The Kent train station was served by passenger trains that ran between New York City and Pittsfield until 1974.
-The line currently serves freight traffic operated by the Housatonic Railroad.
-Today, the closest stations are Harlem Valley–Wingdale station and Dover Plains station on Metro-North Railroad's Harlem Line.
+The Kent train station was opened in 1874 by the Housatonic Railroad, later part of the New Haven Railroad.
+It was served by passenger trains that ran between New York City and Pittsfield, Massachusetts, until 1974.
+The line currently serves freight traffic operated by the revived Housatonic Railroad; the closest passenger stations are Harlem Valley–Wingdale station and Dover Plains station on Metro-North Railroad's Harlem Line.

 The Northwestern Connecticut Transit District (NWCTD) operates a dial-a-ride public bus service in Kent and surrounding towns.